belle2/basf2/display/doc/index.rst

 .. this ^^ enables a custom gui-like highlighting

-The right side shows a 3D view (top) and ρ-z and r-ϕ projections (bottom left/right); each of these three views can be navigated by by holding the left, middle or right mouse button and moving the cursor, the scroll wheel will also work.
+The right side shows a 3D view (top) and ρ-z and r-ϕ projections (bottom left/right).
+The views can be navigated by clicking in one (to choose) then by holding the left, middle or right mouse button and moving the cursor, the scroll wheel will also work.

 Here are all of the mouse and keyboard bindings: